ioBroker/webserver/README.md

 ## How-To
 Install via `npm i @iobroker/webserver`.

-Use the webserver in your ioBroker adapter as following:
+Use the webserver in your ioBroker adapter as the following:

 - TypeScript:
 ```typescript